dvasmart/drupal_project/README.md

-Example of instaled project on Drupal 9
+Example of installed project on Drupal 9

+Installed from .zip